codefresh-io/docs.codefresh.io/_docs/installation/gitops/on-prem-gitops-runtime-install.md

 ```

 ## Mirroring Helm chart in on-premises/air-gapped environments
+_After installing the GitOps On-premises Runtime_ in on-premises or air-gapped environments, you can manage it as an Argo Application to establish GitOps as the single source of truth for the Runtime.
+You can monitor the health and synchronization statuses of your Runtime components.

-In on-premises or air-gapped environments, _after installing the GitOps On-premises Runtime_, to complete the installation and ensure that the Runtime is managed as an Argo Application, you need to mirror the Helm chart to a repository that can be accessed by `app-proxy`.
+To manage the on-premises GitOps Runtime as an Argo Application, you need to:
+* **Mirror** the Helm chart to a repository that can be accessed by `app-proxy`

-Additionally, you need to set an environment variable in the `values` file in `.values.app-proxy` to reference the mirrored Helm repository, as shown in the example below.
+* **Set an environment variable** in the `values` file in `.values.app-proxy` to reference the mirrored Helm repository, as shown in the example below.

 {% highlight yaml %}
 {% raw %}